 How do People Live in a Ger?

 The whole family lives/sleeps/eats inside the tent with no privacy.
 There are no walls or places to escape to.
 There is no plumbing or electricity.
-However, many of the gers I went to had solar panels so they were able to get power to charge phones, and lights and a few actually had a TV!
+However, many of the gers I went to had solar panels, so they were able to get power to charge phones and lights, and a few actually had a TV!

 The family and extended family often sleep with big blankets on the floor at night and then roll them up in the morning and cook their meals in the same place.